mkeller3/FastGeospatial/README.md

 # FastGeospatial

-FastGeospatial is a [PostGIS](https://github.com/postgis/postgis) geospatial api to enable geospatial queries on geographical data within a spatial database.
+FastGeospatial is a [PostGIS](https://github.com/postgis/postgis) geospatial api to enable geospatial analyses on geographical data within a spatial database.
 FastGeospatial is written in [Python](https://www.python.org/) using the [FastAPI](https://fastapi.tiangolo.com/) web framework.

 ---